khuemp/uni_projects/README.md

 # BSc Computer Science Projects
 This repository contains a collection of coding assignments, projects, and exercises developed throughout various courses.
 It serves as a showcase of my work in computer science, focusing on diverse topics such as software enigneering, algorithms, data structures, data science, machine learning, and more.
 ## Repository Structure
 The repository is organized by course.
-Inside each course directory, you will find individual projects and assignments, complete with detailed documentation, code, and resources corresponding to that specific course.
+Inside each course directory, you will find individual assignments, projects, and exercises, complete with detailed documentation, code, and resources corresponding to that specific course.
 ## Directory Layout
 - /CourseName_Semester/
   - /Project1/